fergalhanley/covisual/README.md

 # covisual
-A WebGL based 3D globe graph of the COVID-19 pandemic time series data
+A WebGL based 3D globe graph of the COVID-19 pandemic time series data.